 Acute injuries: Doctors have used PRP injections to treat acute sports injuries, such as pulled hamstring muscles or knee sprains.

 Postsurgical repair: Sometimes doctors use PRP injections after surgery to repair a torn tendon (such as a rotator cuff tendon in the shoulder) or ligaments (such as the anterior cruciate ligament, or ACL).

 Osteoarthritis: Doctors have injected PRP into the knees of people with osteoarthritis.
-A 2015 study found that PRP injections were more effective than hyaluronic acid injections (a traditional therapy) for treating osteoarthritis.
+A found that PRP injections were more effective than hyaluronic acid injections (a traditional therapy) for treating osteoarthritis.
 However, the trial was a small group of 160 people, so larger trials are needed for this to be conclusive.

 It’s important to note that none of these uses have been definitively proven to provide results.